 Congratulations!
 You made it to the end and successfully changed the hostname of your Linux system.
 The above commands were done and tested on Ubuntu 20.04.
 However, the commands are similar for all other Linux distributions.

-Be careful when changing the hostname permanently using the 1Gbits VPS servers as it might make some connection errors when using the SSH client.
+Be careful when changing the hostname permanently using the VPS server as it might make some connection errors when using the SSH client.

 In some cases, depending on the Linux distribution, the commands might change slightly.
 If you will come across any problems, let us know in the comments below.